pascual-tejero/2D-Ray-Tracing/README.md

 Addtionallly, the user can adjust the position of the origin of the rays with the arrow keys of the keyboard in such a way that the circle can be moved in four directions.

 ![Position of the circle in the center](img/result1.png)
-Caption: Position of the circle in the center

 ![Position of the circle on one side](img/result2.png)
-Caption: Position of the circle on one sid

 ## Run the code ##
 In the folder where you cloned the repository, run the following in the terminal: